stoplightio/spectral/docs/guides/javascript.md

 spectral.run(myOpenApiDocument).then(results => console.log(results);
 ```

+Please note that by default Spectral supports YAML 1.2 with merge keys extension.

 This will run Spectral with no rules or functions, so it's not going to do anything.
 Find out how to add rules and functions below.

 ## Linting an Object